Fliplet/fliplet-cli/docs/API/fliplet-oauth2.md

 The `fliplet-oauth2` package contains helpers for standardizing requests to OAuth2 web services with a client-side integration.

-**Note: The Fliplet OAuth2 library is currently in beta and only works in native apps.
-We suggest specifying the library version using `fliplet-oauth2:0.1` when including the Fliplet OAuth2 library to avoid the functionality breaking as the feature undergoes further development.**
+**Note: The Fliplet OAuth2 library is currently in beta.
+We suggest specifying the library version using `fliplet-oauth2:0.1` when including the Fliplet OAuth2 library to avoid the functionality breaking when new versions of the feature are released.**

 To configure an OAuth2 service provider, call `Fliplet.OAuth2.configure()` with the service specificaions and use `Fliplet.OAuth2(service)` with the specified service name to access the available methods, e.g. `Fliplet.OAuth2(service).api(path)`.